dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 Type in card-mod in the 'Search for repository' box
 ![HACS - card-mod](Images/CardMod.PNG)

-Click it in when it appears in the list
+Click it when it appears in the list

 Click the blue DOWNLOAD button